gangstead/atom-incremental-search/README.md

 result.
 Each time you type a character or change the search string, the results are updated on the fly and the editor is scrolled to the new results.

-To move the cursor forward to the next result, press `cmd-i`/`ctrl-i` again.
+To move the cursor forward to the next result, press 'enter' or `cmd-i`/`ctrl-i` again.
 To move backwards to a previous result press `shift-cmd-i` / `shift-ctrl-i`.
 Using these while in the find editor will quickly move you through file.

-When you've found the text you are looking for, press `enter` to stop the search and leave the cursor on the search result.
+When you've found the text you are looking for, press `esc` to stop the search and leave the cursor on the search result.
 To cancel the search and return to where you started, press `esc`.

 ## Slurping